Creating and styling a dynamic form with Storyblok, Next.js, and Tailwind CSS

 - Experience using Storyblok or any Headless CMS

 - Experience with using Next.js.
-If you are a beginner to this technology, you can read my article about the framework here.
+If you are a beginner to this technology, you can read my article about the framework here (opens in a new window) .

 - Basic CSS experience.